janousch/Unreal-Engine-Test-Forge/README.md

 ### Automation Window

-In order for the plugin to pick up your tests, specify your test map folders in Edit > Project Settings > Plugins > Automated Blueprint Tests.
+In order for the plugin to pick up your tests, specify your test map folders in Edit > Project Settings > Plugins > Test Forge.

 ![Test Map Folders Settings](Documentation/SettingsTestMaps.png)

 Then, you can use the _Automation window_ of the session frontend of the Unreal Editor (Window > Test Automation) to run multiple tests.
-Your tests will be shown under the category AutomatedBlueprintTests:
+Your tests will be shown under the category TestForge:

 ![Automation Window](Documentation/AutomationWindow.png)